Bill Walton, NBA Hall of Famer who won 2 championships, dies at 71

 "On behalf of everyone with the UCLA men's basketball program, we are deeply saddened to learn of Bill Walton's passing," UCLA head coach Mick Cronin said in a statement, adding: "Beyond his remarkable accomplishments as a player, it's his relentless energy, enthusiasm for the game and unwavering candor that have been the hallmarks of his larger than life personality."

-After his playing career, Walton became a sportscaster known for his colorful commentary, which often included catchphrases and hyperbole.
+After his playing career, Walton overcame a pronounced stutter to become a successful sportscaster known for his colorful commentary, which often included catchphrases and hyperbole.

-"Bill then translated his infectious enthusiasm and love for the game to broadcasting, where he delivered insightful and colorful commentary which entertained generations of basketball fans," Silver said.
-"But what I will remember most about him was his zest for life.
-He was a regular presence at league events - always upbeat, smiling ear to ear and looking to share his wisdom and warmth.
-I treasured our close friendship, envied his boundless energy and admired the time he took with every person he encountered."

 Walton was inducted into the Naismith Memorial Basketball Hall of Fame in 1993.